Websoft9Archive/alibabacloud-platform/docs/else-troubleshooting.md

 Below are the most common problems caused by failures or setup errors.

-If you have already identified the cause of the problem as a VM, please read [AlibabaCloud Virtual Machine Troubleshooting](https://docs.microsoft.com/en-us/AlibabaCloud/virtual-machines/troubleshooting/).
+If you have identified the problem for the reason is ECS, refer to [FAQ & Troubleshooting](https://www.alibabacloud.com/help/en/doc-detail/127067.html).

 #### SFTP can't connect?

-Check that the account number and password are correct.
-Please ensure that port 22 of [Server Security Group](/network-safegroup.md) is enabled.
+Check that the account and ensure that port 22 of [Server Security Group](/network-safegroup.md) is enabled.

 #### Windows Remote Desktop Connection failed?

-Check that the account number and password are correct.
-Please ensure that port 3389 of [Server Security Group](/network-safegroup.md) is enabled.
+Check that the account and ensure that port 3389 of [Server Security Group](/network-safegroup.md) is enabled.

-#### The VM not be restarted?
+#### The ECS not be restarted?

 Please contact AlibabaCloud to repair it

-#### Http://public IP can not open the software initialization interface?
+#### http://public IP can not open the software initialization interface?

-Check if the required software is installed, please ensure that port 80 of [Server Security Group](/network-safegroup.md) is enabled.
+Make sure software is installed, and the need port is enable at [Server Security Group](/network-safegroup.md)